CtrlK

 Completeness

-Clearly answers both what ('Verifies API contracts between services using consumer-driven contracts, schema validation, and tools like Pact') and when ('Use when testing microservices communication, preventing breaking changes, or validating OpenAPI specifications').
+Clearly answers both what ('Verifies API contracts between services using consumer-driven contracts, schema validation, and tools like Pact') and when ('Use when testing microservices communication, preventing breaking changes, or validating OpenAPI specifications') with explicit trigger guidance.

 3 / 3